kscott5/Checkers/README.md

 First Mobile appl written using Android and Eclipse.

--Activity Management
+-Activity Management (App Lifecycle)
 -Device Resolution
--MultiThreading UI (process on different/seperate thread) -Publishing to Google Play
+-MultiThreading UI (process on different/seperate thread)
+-Publishing to Google Play
 -TravisCI integration
 -Data binding
 -Unit Testing

 This app did not focus on a matrix 2D or mulitple dimension array for game board engine.